seetd/mws-restaurant-stage-1/README_SUBMISSION.md

     │   │   ├── RestaurantController.js - File containing the javascript to manipulate the html in restaurant.html
     │   │   ├── ServiceWorkerController.js - File containing the javascript code for handling lifecycle
     │   │   ├── Toast.js - Javascript file for a simple toast used by both index.html and restaurant.html
-    │   │   ├── index.js - Javascript file used by index.html
+    │   │   ├── index.js - Javascript file used by index.html.
+Includes Notification API code
-    │   │   ├── restaurant.js - Javascript file used by restaurant.html
+    │   │   ├── restaurant.js - Javascript file used by restaurant.html.
+Includes Notification API code
     │   │   └── service_worker.js - File containing the javascript code for the service worker
-    │   ├── manifest.json - The web app manifest is a simple JSON file that tells the browser about your web application and how it should behave when 'installed' on the users mobile device or desktop.
+    │   ├── manifest.json - The web app manifest is a simple JSON file that tells the browser about your │   │                   web application and how it should behave when 'installed' on the users mobile │   │                   device or desktop.
-    │   ├── restaurant.html - Skeleton html for restaurant information page
+    │   ├── restaurant.html - Skeleton html for restaurant information page.
+Allows adding of Reviews and making the │   │                     restaurant a favorite.
+Stage 3 changes are mainly found here.
     │   └── templates
     │       └── toast.template.html - Template file containing HTML for Toast
     └── server.js - This file contains the code to serve this application using Node.js